TheOnlyWayUp/TheOnlyWayUp/README.md

 [Obsidian](https://obsidian.md) Wizard and Homelabber!

 I write fun stuff about what I do on [ponder](https://towu.dev).
-Projects go to [my blog](https://blog.rambhat.la).
+Projects go on [my blog](https://blog.rambhat.la).

 -----------

 #### Current Stack
-- I'm always trying out new stuff.
-Take a look at my [projects](https://rambhat.la)
+- I'm always trying out new stuff - Take a look at my [projects](https://rambhat.la)
+- Recently, that's been Rust and Recommendation engines

-Change is good!
+Change is good
+[yes, I refactor every 3 business days, how did you know?]

 -----------